hexydec/dabby/src/attributes/removeprop/readme.md

 # .removeProp()

-Remove the selected property from all objects in a collection.
+Removes the selected property from all objects in a collection.

 ## Usage